-The non psuedo working experience
+The non pseudo working experience

 Just like many others, I too started my journey as a trainee.
 I spent six months as a trainee at rtCamp.
 It was a rollercoaster of emotions—excitement, fear, nervousness, self-doubt, and even a burst of confidence.
 Sounds familiar, right?